How to create a Trigger

 Prepared tables created by Triggers

-Using the prepared tables created by the Replication, Notification and WebHook triggers require a Data Workshop Object, to enable processes that utilize them their specific purposes.
+Using the prepared tables created by the Replication, Notification, and WebHook triggers requires a Data Workshop Object to enable processes that utilize them for their specific purposes.

 Replication Trigger